Can You Get Cellulitis in Your Scrotum?

 Direct and indirect scrotal cellulitis

-According to Houman, the scrotal version of cellulitis happens in one of two ways.
+Houman said the scrotal version of cellulitis occurs in one of two ways.

 The first is a direct impact on the scrotum: think shaving too closely, some sort of trauma or exposure to common strains of bacteria that live on our skin.
 (Relax, we have good and bad bacteria all over us.)
 Even a simple razor-blade nick can allow bacteria to enter another scrotal layer and begin to cause some of the cellulitic symptoms.